juanprietob/clusterpost/src/clusterpost-execution/README.md

 ## Configuration

-Edit conf.js with a local path to store the data in the local machine and the IP of the machine running the clusterpost-server application.
+Edit conf.js with a local path to store the data in the local machine and the URL of the machine running the clusterpost-server application -> https://youripaddress:8180

+2.1 For versions previous to v1.1.0

 If you configured the clusterpost-server with an SSL certificate, you will need a copy of the certificate.